Outdoor FunTools & Forecasts

 NOAA generally provides weather alerts for the following:

-Enter the weather radio — a trusty device with (usually) an old-fashioned telescopic-style antenna.
 It can function on batteries and deliver up-to-the-minute, local NOAA weather advisories during blackouts and cell phone service disruptions.

-Really, you must have a weather radio because it can serve as a lifeline for providing important weather alerts and info that you may not be able to get anywhere else.
+Even our own Weatherman Tim agrees that you must have a weather radio because it can serve as a lifeline for providing important weather alerts and info that you may not be able to get anywhere else.

-For a relatively small investment (I paid about $35 for my Midland weather radio), you can buy an alert system that will help you stay in the know during dangerous weather events or other natural hazards.
+For a relatively small investment (I paid about $35 for my Midland weather radio), you can buy an alert system that will help you stay “in the know” during dangerous weather events or other natural hazards.

 Whether you buy the Midland WR-120 or another weather radio, you won’t regret spending money on one.
 I know I certainly haven’t!